EECS150/fpga_labs_fa21/lab1/spec/spec.md

 The `BUTTONS` input is a signal that is 4 bits wide (as indicated by the [3:0] width descriptor).
 This input comes from the push-buttons on the bottom right side of your Pynq-Z1 board.
-**Inspect your board** to find these switches and confirm that there are 4 of them.
+**Inspect your board** to find these buttons and confirm that there are 4 of them.

 The `SWITCHES` input, which is 2 bits wide (as indicated by the [1:0] descriptor), comes from the slide switches on the Pynq-Z1, located just to the left of the buttons (look for SW0 and SW1).